wdi-appstars/aisle_tou/README.md

 5. ActiveRecord
 6. Skelton
 7. SASS
-8. Postgress
+8. PostgreSQL

 #### How to install and Run
 1. Got to GitHub and clone 'aisle_tou' repository
+2. Open your preferred PostgreSQL database
-2. 'bundle' the GEMfile
+3. 'bundle' the GEMfile
-3. Run the migration.sql file in Postgress to generate the rquired databases
+4. Run the migration.sql file in Postgress to generate the rquired databases
-4. Run 'bundle exec rackup'
+5. Run 'bundle exec rackup'
-5. Browse to localhost:9292
+6. Browse to localhost:9292

 #### Page Views
 ![Images](/designs/IOS_Views/index_welcome_page.png)